-- Beach hopping and Clear water bay trek – If it is a good weather you can go on a boat trip and go to see all the beautiful beaches of this island.
-Otherwise, you can just beach hop by yourself in this cute, little village.
+- Beach hopping and Clearwater bay trek – If the weather is good you can go on a boat trip and go to see all the beautiful beaches of this island.
+Otherwise, you can just beach hop by yourself in this cute, cozy village.
 You will find long, sandy beaches perfect for reading your book or just to catch up on your travel diary.

 - Yellow moon boat trip – this one costs only 8$ and it’s so much fun!
 A totally affordable boat trip where you’ll go snorkeling to the two lonely bays.
 Clear turquoise water, and huge white corals underneath.
-The next stop is a fishing stop, which should be very easy because everybody, EVERYBODY Caught a fish!!
+The next stop is a fishing stop, which should be very easy because everybody, EVERYBODY managed to catch a fish!!
 Except me of course.
-Once again, I was the only one untalented.
-Luckily, I never dreamed of being a fisherwoman haha.
-Anyway, after the boat trip, you’ll come back to the island where you’ll have a BBQ together, and you’ll eat the fish you caught.
-Sounds pretty good, ha?
+Fish know that I love them so I don’t kill them.
+After the boat trip, you’ll come back to the island where you’ll have a BBQ together, and you’ll eat the fish you caught.

 Fancy a good food for a cheap price?
 Well, there are two popular places to eat.
 One is a place where everything costs 1,50$ or less, and you can find anything in here.
 Asian and western food, sweet brownies, waffles to sandwiches and rice curries.
 The pretty similar offer has the Kiki restaurant almost right next to it, where everything costs 2$.
 These guys are a bit pricier but you can have a nice sitting here, with bigger portions and a very similar variety of meals.
 Whatever you choose, I’m sure you ‘ll enjoy!

 ***About the brownies, these are the normal brownies.
-Though if you ‘re up to a funky night with the happy brownies, check out the place called The Drifts!
+Though if you ‘re up to a funky night with the happy brownies, check out the hostel called The Drift!
 You can even get in here a happy birthday cake!
-Hah!
 And don’t you worry, happy brownies in Cambodia are actually legal.
-If you wonder how much these happy cakes could cost, I’ve got a good news for ya!
-Happy brownie costs the same as the sad brownie.
-However, I’m not really into these things into these things, so if you ‘re curious about the taste you ‘ll just need to come over and try yourself!
+Not to mention they cost the same as the sad brownies.
+As always though, if you try these make sure you’re safe and don’t eat a lot because they’re insanely strong.